zplab/protocols/computer protocols/zplab python style guide.md

 Date: 2018-07-29
 http://zplab.wustl.edu

+0. The **most important** principle of style is simplicity.
+(This applies to both code and prose!)
+If there are several ways to do something, prefer the simpler way even if it seems less "flexible".
+(And if there seems to be a trade-off between the two, often a moment's thought will reveal a third option that does both.)
+In particular, **never** add features that you do not need _right now_ but that "might be useful in the future".
+Don't waste time and add complexity to your code to have it do something you don't need today.
+If you need it in the future, you can add it then!
+And if you turn out not to need it ever (which is often!) then you've saved a lot of effort.

+    To review: **simple for today's needs** is better than **flexible/extensible for tomorrow's needs**.
+(This is also known as [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).)

 1. In general follow [PEP 8](https://www.python.org/dev/peps/pep-0008/), though *never* to the detriment of readability.
 In particular, the one main exception to PEP 8 in the lab is that lines longer than 79 characters are permitted.
 Awkward breaks are worse than the occasional 100-character line.
 (Everyone should watch Raymond Hettinger's [PyCon talk](https://www.youtube.com/watch?v=wf-BqAjZb8M), for how to write beautiful, pythonic code.
 Hint: severe adherence to PEP 8, and in particular line length limits, is silly.)